Download Fabrics Shopping List Let me say once again:

 For this reason, I offer fabrics that span the price spectrum – from $17/yard to $200/yard.
 All are of excellent quality; ‘inexpensive’ is NOT the same thing as ‘cheap’!
 I don’t do ‘cheap’.
 We do not put cheap stuff in our churches!
 If you want ‘cheap’, you’ll have to go somewhere else to get it.
 (And, goodness knows, there’s lots of it out there!)

 POLYESTER: 60 inches wide @ $17/yard.
 This good fabric has a very slight ‘linen look’ pattern to it; the surface is smooth.
-I think of it as my ‘workhorse’ fabric because it works up well and does what I want of it.
+I think of it as my ‘workhorse’ fabric because it works up well and does what I want it to do.
 The colors are solid and true.
 It’s an excellent fabric choice for your first set of vestments.
 And, it’s an excellent fabric choice when budget is a consideration.
 Like the little black dress, you can dress it up or dress it down.
 Decorating this polyester with a fabric like Ely for color contrast or the Evesham brocade would be excellent.
 This fabric also takes machine embroidery well.
 It also responds well to the Simple + Beautiful fusing technique to produce vestments that are quickly made.
 I’ve kept this fabric in inventory for almost 30 years and it’s served me well.
 The colors are: White, off-white, red, deep green, medium green, violet, Roman purple, deep blue and a nice, true liturgical rose (not Pepto Bismol pink!)

 Dupioni is also very useful.
 I’m a big fan of ‘useful’ fabrics; fabrics that do several jobs well.
 Dupioni is second to none for making copes.
 Dupioni is the very best lining for chasubles because, unlike that wretched gold satin we see so often, Dupioni doesn’t sag all out of shape so you have to keep putting the hem up!
 As chasuble lining, the Dupioni colors give a wonderful contrasting flash of color.